Brazil's Vale third-quarter net falls 66 percent; Guinea mine on hold

 Profit was also hurt by the company's decision to set aside about $542 million for the possible payment of back royalties in a dispute with Brazil's government.

-(Additional reporting by Sabrina Lorenzi; Editing by Jim Marshall, Gary Hill and Ed Davies)
+(Reporting by Jeb Blount and Sabrina Lorenzi; Editing by Jim Marshall, Gary Hill)